Kl4rity/state-of-wasm/logic/README.md

 ## How to experience this folder
 ### AssemblyScript
 I've explored the field by starting out with the most familiar high-level language out of the bunch - AssemblyScript.
-I abandoned it.
+Unfortunately, it's binding-generation ecosystem [as-bind](https://github.com/torch2424/as-bind) has mostly been abandoned and it is therefore only really useful for basic Wasm usage as of today.

+### Wasm-Bindgen with Wasm-Pack
+Wasm-Bindgen can be understood as a tight coupling between the Rust and the JS Ecosystem.
+Part of its ecosystem are packages like js-sys and web-sys to take care of the boilerplate for interacting with JS as well as the Browser.
+It has been around for a while and is quite mature.
+There is an alternative nowadays which is wit-bindgen.
+It allows the generation of bindings from another language into the memory-space of the guest-module.

 ### Wit-Bindgen
-Next up, I wanted to go into the most recent iteration of the Wasm Component Model in the language with the strongest Wasm ecosystem - Rust with wit-bindgen.
-Turns out that this also has a good amount of limitations.

-### Wasm-Bindgen with Wasm-Pack
-Wasm-Bindgen is the precursor to wit-bindgen in that it allows the generation of bindings from another language into the memory-space of the guest-module.
-It therefore allows us to pass complex data types from JS to a Wasm-Module built in Rust and the other way around.

-## WasmTime or Wasmer?
-// TODO - Haven't yet found anything that I could universally compile such that I could fulfill the promise of running the code everywhere...
-// TODO - Might make a case out of sharing code between different BE languages.
-There, wit-bindgen might actually be useful.
+As of the day of writing, WIT is not as mature as wasm-bindgen is, but it is supported well-enough in a handful of languages (Rust, JS/TS, Python, Go).
+Whilst, with wit-bindgen, you only need one binding step, since wit-bindgen goes towards WIT as an abstraction and the host-language will have to generate its own bindings.

+## Which runtime?
+This repository treats the Wasm runtimes as mostly interchangeable as of today.